Kaon production in the HADES experiment in Au+Au collisions at $\sqrt{s_{\rm NN}}=2.4$ GeV: introduction

 \section{introduction}

 The study of hot and dense matter in HICs is known to be closely related to the determination of equation of state (EoS) of nuclear matter and evolution of neutron stars as well as the properties of hadrons in medium~\cite{Hor14,Heb15,Lat16,Bal16,Oer17,Hana17}.
-Of particular interest, kaon production in HICs at SIS energies of 1-2 AGeV is shown to be a more promising probe for the study of both EoS of nuclear matter~\cite{Aich85,Fuch01,Hart12} and medium modification on hadron properties due to chiral symmetry restoration~\cite{Brown94,LiGQ97,Cassing97,Song21}.
-Theoretically, the study of medium modification on kaons has been receiving much attention~\cite{LiGQ97,Cassing97,Song21} since Kaplan and Nelson suggested the likelihood of kaon condensation in dense matter~\cite{Kap86,Scha94}.
-Experimentally, measurements involved in kaons are primarily carried out by KaoS~\cite{KaoS94,KaoS97,KaoS98,KaoS07}, FOPI~\cite{FOPI-Kaon07,FOPI-Kaon09,FOPI-Kaon14} and HADES~\cite{HADES10,HADES18,HADES19,HADES20} Collaborators.
+Of particular interest, especially after Kaplan and Nelson proposed the likelihood of kaon condensation in dense matter~\cite{Kap86}, the kaon production in HICs has been paid much attention in both theories~\cite{Aich85,LiGQ94,LiBA94,Song99,Fuch01,Sturm01,Hart06,Hart12,Scha94,Brown94,LiGQ97,LiGQ97b,Cassing97,AB05,Gasik16,Song21,Song22} and experiments (e.g., KaoS~\cite{KaoS94,KaoS97,KaoS98,KaoS05,KaoS07}, FOPI~\cite{FOPI-Kaon97,FOPI-Kaon00,FOPI-Kaon07,FOPI-Kaon09,FOPI-Kaon14} and HADES~\cite{HADES09,HADES10,HADES11,HADES14,HADES18,HADES19,HADES20} experiments), since the kaon production in HICs especially at SIS energies of 1-2\textit{A} GeV is shown to be a more promising probe for the study of both EoS of nuclear matter~\cite{Aich85,Fuch01,Hart12} and medium modification on hadron properties due to chiral symmetry restoration~\cite{Scha94,Brown94,LiGQ97,LiGQ97b,Cassing97,AB05,Gasik16,Song21}.